Information for Parents / Carers

 We are required to ensure that all placements have both Public and Employers Liability Insurance, in line with the advice on Work Experience Insurance provided by the Association of British Insurers.
 If you do not possess one or other of these insurances, please contact the school to discuss this.

-With regard to the Health and Safety of students on work experience: Careers South West (CSW) are providing Health and Safety checks as required for our placements.
-They may contact you to arrange a check.
+With regard to the Health and Safety of students on work experience: we use Careers South West (CSW) to undertake Health and Safety checks as required for our placements.
+CSW uses a tool called “Grofar” to manage placements.
+Once you have agreed a placement with one of our students, the student will provide your contact details to Grofar.
+Grofar will send you an email requesting further information on the placement.
+CSW may also contact you to arrange an in-person visit if necessary.

-If you have any questions about hosting a student, please do get in touch.
+We hope that this process is straightforward and not onerous.
+If you have any questions or concerns, please do get in touch.
 We would be glad to speak to you about how the process works and how we can support you.